-• Chaperones are to supervise the group to which they are assigned.
-You are not to be on your cell phone or socializing with other chaperones.

-- Chaperones must wear appropriately fitted clothing.
+- You are not to be on your cell phone or socializing with other chaperones. - Chaperones must wear appropriately fitted clothing.
 Clothing depicting nudity, adult language, and/or illegal activities for minors is prohibited. - It is important that we model the behavior we expect of our children. - The field studies have been carefully planned by your child's teacher.
-Comments regarding a field study you have been on should be discussed with your child's teacher in a respectful manner and appropriate setting. - If you chaperone a field study, you must start and end your day at the school.
-Please do not make arrangements to meet at the field study location or leave the location of the field study without permission from the teacher. - Head counts will be taken upon arrival at the location and prior to departure. - Teachers will provide you with a contact number to be used during the Field Study for emergency purposes.
-This number is ONLY for use during the Field Study and is NOT to be used for any other reason. - Parent hours are earned in accordance with the "Parent Hour Guidelines." - A valid driver's license and Proof of Insurance is required and due with the permission slip. - According to Florida law, if you plan to be on campus or chaperone a field study, you must have an approved Community Volunteer Form on file in the office. - Only approved vehicles are permitted, please review this list at the end of this handbook.
+Comments regarding a field study you have been on should be discussed with your child's teacher in a respectful manner and appropriate setting. - Head counts will be taken upon arrival at the location and prior to departure. - Brightwheel is to be used during the Field Study for emergency purposes. - Parent hours are earned in accordance with the "Parent Hour Guidelines." - A valid driver's license and Proof of Insurance is required and due with the permission slip.

-\Field study procedures and policies are non-negotiable.
+Field study procedures and policies are non-negotiable.
 They are put into place to provide for the safety of the participants and compliance with our school's insurance policies.
 All children must be in compliance with the Florida car seat law (visit www.dmv.org for details).